 Special thanks to my favorite GIS expert, Lauren Winkler, for her help in geocoding Third Ward addresses.
 Thank you to Renée Carl and Lina Goldberg for reviewing a draft of this essay.
 This essay was updated in November 2022 to clarify the sequence of Henry’s Wednesday breakdown.

 n.b.
-This article was written before the release of the 1950 census, which I absolutely intend to read from start to finish for the Homestead-related enumeration districts.
+This article was written before the release of the 1950 census, which, I assure you, I have by now read thoroughly.
 The Homestead District includes, variously, Homestead, Munhall, West Homestead, Whitaker, Hays, Lincoln Place, and Mifflin Township.

 His 1918 draft card records his employer as the F. F. Dalley Company.
 A want ad for the F. F. Dalley Corporations, The Pittsburgh Press, May 9, 1919, explains what his job entailed.
 A Facebook post in the Vintage Hamilton group records that F. F. Dalley sold shoe polish, flavoring extracts, patent medicines, dye stuffs, baking powder and spices, oils, and drug sundries.